-Bladder kelp has been used as a dietary supplement, fertiliser, cultivation for bio-remediation purposes, as well as abalone and sea urchin feed (Buschmann et al 2006, Gutierrez et al 2006).
-There is current research evaluating the utilisation of bladder kelp as feed for other aquaculture species such as shrimps (Buschmann et al 2006, Cruz-Suárez et al 2009), as well as an evaluation as a possible feedstock for conversion into ethanol for biofuel use (Wargacki et al 2012).
+Bladder kelp has been used for the production of potash, alginates, dietary supplements, and fertiliser, as well as for abalone and sea urchin feed, and it is also cultivated for bio-remediation purposes (Buschmann et al 2006, Gutierrez et al 2006, Barrento et al 2016, Correa et al 2016).
+There is current research evaluating the utilisation of bladder kelp as feed for other aquaculture species such as shrimps (Buschmann et al 2006, Cruz-Suárez et al 2009), as well as an evaluation as a possible feedstock for conversion into ethanol for biofuel use (Wargacki et al 2012, Camus et al 2016).
 Because of the growing demand for bladder kelp, Fisheries New Zealand considered that the bladder kelp resource requires active management to ensure its sustainable use, and that management under the QMS was the most appropriate mechanism.
 The fishing year for commercial harvest of KBB G is 1 October to 30 September, and catch is measured in greenweight (tonnes).

 Restrictions on New Zealand harvests of KBB G have been based on the Californian fishery (where the majority of research into harvesting effects has been conducted) and modified to take into account differences between California and New Zealand.
 These differences include reduced nutrients in New Zealand waters, the shallower depth at which KBB G is harvested in New Zealand, and the lack of information on New Zealand stocks.
+Harvesting strategies for wild harvest of Macrocystis have also been developed in Chile where Macrocystis has a wide geographic range (e.g., Borras-Chavez et al 2012, Almanza & Buschmann 2013, Buschmann et al 2014b).